How to Double Your Landscape Profits

 – $800 ← Errors/Inefficiencies/Unforeseen Delays

-If he had come up with an incentive to keep his guys from returning to fix a job, they might’ve paid closer attention to the installation of the fountain and he could’ve saved himself $800:
+If he had come up with an incentive to keep workers from returning to fix a job, they might’ve paid closer attention to the installation of the fountain and he could’ve saved himself $800:

 – $0 ← Errors/Inefficiencies/Unforeseen Delays

-This would’ve given him a net profit of 16%, putting him in the high end of the profit margin industry standard!
+This would’ve given him a net profit of 16%.
+In other words, he would be in the high end of the profit margin industry standard!

 Additional Tips to Increase Profitability